Paris climate pact sinks coal stocks, lifts renewable energy

-A landmark deal to curb global warming dented shares of fossil fuel companies and lifted renewable energy stocks on Monday, although some price swings were muted by the non-binding nature of the pact.
+A landmark deal to curb global warming dented shares of fossil fuel companies on Monday and lifted renewable energy stocks, although some price swings were muted by the non-binding nature of the pact.

 The deal forged at the Paris climate summit is widely seen as the most important climate agreement since the 1997 Kyoto Protocol.
-It commits rich and poor nations to rein in rising carbon levels and seeks to eliminate net greenhouse gas emissions from human activity this century.
+It commits rich and poor nations to rein in rising carbon levels and is an attempt to eliminate net greenhouse gas emissions from human activity this century.

-Renewable energy companies are expected to see big upticks in investments to develop new technologies in coming years, while coal and oil companies may see tougher regulations.
+Renewable energy companies are expected to see big upticks in investments to develop new technologies, while coal and oil companies may see tougher regulations.

-The MAC Global Solar Energy Index was up 4.5 percent.
-The iShares Global Clean Energy exchange-traded fund, which allows investors to trade a basket of renewable energy stocks, rose 1.4 percent.
+The MAC Global Solar Energy Index was up 1.9 percent.
+The iShares Global Clean Energy Exchange Traded Fund, which allows investors to trade a basket of renewable energy stocks, rose 1.4 percent.

-The U.S. Oil & Gas Index fell 1 percent before reversing losses, and was up 0.2 percent as oil edged higher after plumbing the lowest levels in about seven years.
+The U.S. Oil & Gas Index slipped 0.5 percent.
+Prices of both oil and gas are trading at more than seven-year lows.

 Solar companies welcomed the pact.
 Their shares have been hammered this year on fears that low oil prices would sap demand for renewable energy, even though the business often relies on government incentives.